Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

-The above proposition shows that when studying an isogeny character $\lambda$ with a signature of type 3 with field $L$, and $p$ ramifies in $L$, then the unique Type two signature $(6,\ldots,6)$ is also a signature for $\lambda$.
-Since we already have a strategy for studying isogeny characters with a type 2 signature, we are reduced to studying type 3 signatures where $p$ is unramified in $L$, which we assume for the rest of this subsection.
+The above proposition shows that when $p$ ramifies in $L$, there is no difference between a character having a signature of Type 2 and a signature of Type 3.
+Since we already have a strategy for studying isogeny characters with a Type 2 signature, we are reduced to studying isogenies with a Type 3 signature where $p$ is unramified in $L$, which we assume for the rest of this subsection.

 We now define the notion of Momose Type 3.